sdknintex/dl_apex_IApexDataSource_ExternalData/README.md

 ### Implmenting SampleDrawloopApexData1SFObject sample

+To create the Apex class

-1. Log into your Salesforce instance, using a Developer Edition account.
+1. Log into your Salesforce instance.
+2. From your Salesforce instance, open the Developer Console.
+3. From the Developer Console, create a new Apex class named **SampleDrawloopApexData1SFObject**.
+4. Paste the contents of the sample file (SampleDrawloopApexData - 1 Sf Object.java) into the Developer Console, overwriting the existing contents.
+5. Save the new Apex class, and then close the Developer Console.

+To create the Apex Data relationship

+1. In Nintex Drawloop, from **Drawloop Document Packages**, create a new Document Package based on the Opportunity object.
+2. From the new Document Package, in the Relationships related list, add an Apex Data relationship.
+3. In the Apex Data relationship, from Apex Class, select **--No Namespace--** and **SampleDrawloopApexData1SFObject**.
+4. In **Relationship (What you want)**, select **ApexOpportunity**.
+5. Save the Apex Data relationship.

+## SampleDrawloopApexData1SFObject sample

-2. In a text editor, open the sample file named SampleDrawloopApexData - 1 Sf Object.java.
+The sample is a single file, named SampleDrawloopApexData - 1 Sf Object.java.

+Demonstrates how to implement the IApexDataSource interface to provide data from a single Salesforce object for an Apex Data relationship.

+### Implmenting SampleDrawloopApexDataQuery sample

+To create the Apex class

+1. Log into your Salesforce instance.
-3. From your Salesforce instance, open the Developer Console.
+2. From your Salesforce instance, open the Developer Console.
-4. From the Developer Console, create a new Apex class named **SampleDrawloopApexData1SFObject**.
+3. From the Developer Console, create a new Apex class named **SampleDrawloopApexDataQuery**.
-5. Paste the contents of the sample file into the Developer Console, overwriting the existing contents
+4. Paste the contents of the sample file (SampleDrawloopApexData - 1 Sf Query.java) into the Developer Console, overwriting the existing contents.
-6. Save the new Apex class, and then close the Developer Console.
+5. Save the new Apex class, and then close the Developer Console.

+To create the Apex Data relationship

-7. In the app, from Drawloop Document Packages, create a new Document Package based on the Opportunity object.
+1. In Nintex Drawloop, from **Drawloop Document Packages**, create a new Document Package based on the Opportunity object.
-8. From the new Document Package, in the Relationships related list, add an Apex Data relationship.
+2. From the new Document Package, in the Relationships related list, add an Apex Data relationship.
-9. In the Apex Data relationship, from Apex Class, select **--No Namespace--** and **SampleDrawloopApexData1SFObject**.
+3. In the Apex Data relationship, from Apex Class, select **--No Namespace--** and **SampleDrawloopApexQuery**.
-10. In **Relationship (What you want)**, select **ApexOpportunity**.
+4. In **Relationship (What you want)**, select **ApexSoql**.
-11. Save the Apex Data relationship.
+5. Save the Apex Data relationship.